 Insole

 Both of these shoes have removable insoles which is a nice feature for anyone that wants to put their own inserts and orthotics into these models.
-The upper volume in the Trainer+ is slightly higher so it may be a better bet for anyone with custom inserts.
+The upper volume in the Impact is slightly higher so it may be a better bet for anyone with custom inserts.

-You can use custom inserts in the NOBULL Trainer as well, but I’d suggest using thinner insoles in them if you plan to use your own.
+You can use custom inserts in the NOBULL Outwork as well, but I’d suggest using thinner insoles in them if you plan to use your own.
 This will help prevent them from feeling too tight.

 Weight and Heel-to-Toe Drop

-- NOBULL Trainer+ Weight: 12.75 oz (for my size 10 model)
+- NOBULL Impact Weight: 12.75 oz (for my size 10 model)

-- NOBULL Trainer Weight: 10.7 oz (for my size 10 model)
+- NOBULL Outwork Weight: 10.7 oz (for my size 10 model)

-NOBULL Trainer+ Vs NOBULL Trainer Sizing
+NOBULL Impact Vs Outwork Sizing

 However, there are a few specific sizing and fit scenarios where each of these models can vary.
 For example, in the NOBULL Trainer, you may want to size up a half size if you have a wide foot.
 This should award you with a little more room in the toe box.

-- NOBULL Trainer+ Sizing Thoughts: Go true-to-size.
+- NOBULL Impact Sizing Thoughts: Go true-to-size.

 NOBULL Trainer+ Vs NOBULL Trainer Durability